Core Methods

 hasActiveSubscriptions()

 Checks if the user has any active subscriptions.
+This is a convenience method that returns a boolean result.

 import {hasActiveSubscriptions} from 'react-native-iap';